Olen Steinhauer

 Olen Steinhauer (born June 21, 1970 in Baltimore) is an American writer of spy fiction novels, including The Tourist, part of the Milo Weaver series, and the Yalta Boulevard Sequence.
 Steinhauer also created the TV series Berlin Station, focused on a fictional Central Intelligence Agency branch operating in Berlin, which began airing in 2016.

 Early life

 On June 21, 1970, Steinhauer was born in Baltimore, Maryland, United States.
 Steinhauer grew up in Virginia.

 Education

-Steinhauer attended university at Lock Haven University of Pennsylvania, and the University of Texas, Austin.
-He received an MFA in creative writing at Emerson College in Boston.
+Steinhauer attended university at Lock Haven University of Pennsylvania, and the University of Texas, Austin, graduating in 1992.
+In 1999 he received an MFA in creative writing at Emerson College in Boston.

 Career

 After graduation, Steinhauer received a year-long Fulbright grant to write a novel in Romania about the Romanian Revolution.
 It was called Tzara's Monocle, and when he moved to New York City afterward, he used that manuscript to secure a literary agent.
 However, it was with another book, the historical mystery set in Eastern Europe, The Bridge of Sighs, that Steinhauer first found publication.

 His 2009 CIA novel, The Tourist, received positive reviews and is being developed for film by Sony Pictures Entertainment for Doug Liman to direct.

 During the winter of 2009-10, Steinhauer was the Picador Guest Professor for Literature at the University of Leipzig's Institute for American Studies in Leipzig, Germany.